kiwicom/pytest-recording/README.rst

 |codecov| |Build| |Version| |Python versions| |License|

-A pytest plugin that allows to record network interactions via VCR.py.
+A pytest plugin that records network interactions in your tests via VCR.py.

 Features
 --------